vicmacedoc/vector_app/README.md

 Designed to provide life with directions for changes of large magnitude!
 It strictly follows preset rules for the Victor' Space, which comprises my Diet, Exercises, Routine and Diary.

-Vector is a personal project designed to optimize the "Victor System."
+Vector is a personal project designed to optimize the "Victor System".
 A highly personalized tool to monitor, store and optimize every aspect of my life.

 ## Features
 - **Lists:** Tackle the "shopping-list-to-fridge" or "daily tasks" pipeline with LLM-generated JSON files for simplicity.